-Heritage Appraisal of Eliot Hall, The University of Hong Kong, Pokfulam, Hong Kong
+Heritage Appraisal of May Hall, The University of Hong Kong, Pokfulam, Hong Kong

-Eliot Hall was the second student residential hall under the Historical direct management of The University of Hong Kong (the Interest "University")1.
-It was opened in 1914 and named after Sir Charles Eliot (儀禮), the first Vice-Chancellor of the University (1912-1918).
+May Hall was the third student residential hall under the Historical direct management of The University of Hong Kong (the Interest "University").
+It was opened on 1 January 1915 and named after Sir Francis Henry May (梅含理), the second Chancellor of the University and the 15th Governor of Hong Kong (1912-1918).

-Sir Frederick Lugard (\blacksquare , the first Chancellor of the University (1911-1912) and the 14th Governor of Hong Kong (1907-1912), recognised that in addition to the transmission of knowledge, the personal development and moral qualities of the University's students were equally important.
+Sir Frederick Lugard (盧嘉), the first Chancellor of the University (1911-1912) and the 14th Governor of Hong Kong (1907-1912), recognised that in addition to the transmission of knowledge, the personal development and moral qualities of University's students were equally important.
 This could be achieved by compulsory residence either in approved colleges or hostels, or in the University itself, and by the careful selection of the professorial staff.

 However, when the University opened on 11 March 1912, its own student residential halls had not yet been built.
-Sir Frederick Lugard then sought the help from religious organisations whose interest in supporting education and promoting good moral character was in line with the mission of the University.
+Frederick Lugard then sought the help from religious organisations whose interest in supporting education and promoting good moral character was in line with the mission of the University.
 The Church Missionary Society was the first to respond and established St. John's Hall on Bonham Road to provide accommodation in 1912, in time of the University's opening.

 In 1913, Lugard Hall, the first student residential hall under the direct management of the University, was opened.
-It set a model for the construction of Eliot Hall and May Hall which were constructed on higher terraces in almost identical style.
-Eliot Hall and May Hall were planned with assistance from the Department of Public Works and constructed at a cost of \$185,840.
+It set a model for the construction of Eliot Hall and May Hall, which were constructed on higher terraces in almost identical style.
+Eliot Hall and May Hall were planned with the assistance from the Department of Public Works and constructed at a cost of \$185,840.
+After the completion of May Hall, these three halls formed an impressive barrack-like group of tiered buildings.